Fast Facts About America’s Governors

 Gender

 Coming into the 2022 election cycle, nine women served as governors of U.S. states, tying a pre-existing record.
 Eight of those governors–Kay Ivey (AL); Kim Reynolds (IA); Laura Kelly (KS); Janet Mills (ME); Gretchen Whitmer (MI); Michelle Lujan Grisham (NM); Kathy Hochul (NY); and Kristi Noem (SD)–successfully ran for reelection, while Kate Brown (OR) was term-limited.
 In addition, four women–Katie Hobbs (AZ); Sarah Huckabee Sanders (AR); Maura Healey (MA); and Tina Kotek (OR)–won first terms as governor in 2022.
 As a result, a record 12 women now serve as governors of U.S. states.
 Eight are Democrats (Hobbs, Kelly, Healey, Mills, Whitmer, Lujan Grisham, Hochul, and Kotek) and four are Republicans (Ivey, Huckabee Sanders, Reynolds, and Noem).
 Healey and Kotek are also the first openly lesbian governors in U.S. history.
-For information about all women governors in the nation’s history, please view the Center on American Women and Politics fact sheet on women governors here.
+These numbers did not change in the 2023 election cycle.

 Race